Gynko/leetcodechallenges/README.md

 # 4. Libraries

 1. Styled components for styling
-2. prismjs to display code
+2. Prismjs to display code

 # 5. Process